roopesh-jsp/octomart/README.md

 # 🐙 Octomart - AI-Powered Microservices E-commerce Platform

-**Octomart** is a modern, AI-driven, multi-vendor e-commerce platform built with the MERN stack.
+**Octomart** is a modern, AI-driven, multi-vendor e-commerce backend platform built with **Node.js, Express.js, and MongoDB**.
 Architected with 8 independent microservices, it's designed for high performance, scalability, and easy maintenance.
-The platform leverages a dedicated AI service to create a smart and personalized shopping experience for every user.
+The platform leverages a dedicated AI service to power a smart and personalized shopping experience.

 ---